 - Your treatment options

-If you’re thinking of fixing your open bite with veneers, braces or surgery then we hope this guide helps you make an informed decision.
+If you're thinking of fixing your open bite with veneers, dental braces, clear aligners or surgery then we hope this guide helps you make an informed decision.

 Table of contents

 What’s the definition of an open bite?

 An open bite occurs when some of the top and bottom teeth don’t make contact when your teeth are closed.
 The normal position of the teeth is that the top front teeth sit slightly in front of the bottom ones and a little bit lower, with the molars at the back connecting with each other.

 With an open bite, the teeth don’t come together properly and there is a visible gap between the top and bottom jaws.

 Anterior open bite is defined as the front teeth not connecting properly when the back teeth have already made contact.
 Between 1.5% and 11% of the population may experience this to some degree, depending on the country.

 The opposite is a posterior open bite, where the back teeth don't touch when the front teeth are closed.
 This type of open bite isn’t so common, but it can sometimes happen during treatment with braces.
 Your dentist will spot it and take steps to correct it if the issue arises.